-These powerful, custom PA systems were pieced together by promoters, who referred to themselves as DJs, and used to play music at huge parties.
-By the mid-‘60s and ‘70s, nightclubs and discos were popular all over Europe, and specialist DJ equipment was a bona fide industry.
+These powerful, custom PA systems were pieced together by promoters, who referred to themselves as DJs and used to play music at huge parties.
+From the mid-‘60s to the ‘70s, the popularity of nightclubs and discos began to boom worldwide, and DJ’ing was a bona fide industry.

-He initially plied his trade as a disco DJ in the ‘70s, playing soul, disco and R&B music.
-During this time, he moved from his native NYC and made a name for himself in Chicago.
+He initially plied his trade as a disco DJ in the ‘70s, playing predominantly soul, disco, and R&B. During this time, he moved from his native NYC and made a huge name for himself in Chicago.

 2. DJ Screw

-It was only in around 2005 that Screw’s iconic sound, prolific output, and openness to collaboration helped bond the South and shape Houston’s hip hop culture in the mainstream.
-In the process, it also made way for a sound in hip hop outside of the East Coast/West Coast paradigm.
+It was only in around 2005 that his iconic sound, prolific output, and openness to collaboration helped shape Houston’s hip-hop culture in the mainstream.
+He also paved the way for hip-hop outside of the East Coast/West Coast paradigm.

 The sound has even found its way into the productions of Drake, A$AP Rocky, and T-Pain.
-What’s more, Thundercat paid homage with a chopped and screwed version of his album Drunk, titled Drank.
+Thundercat also paid homage with a chopped and screwed version of his album Drunk, titled Drank.

-3. David Rodigan
+3. David Rodigan MBE

-To some, David Rodigan might seem like an unlikely ambassador for Jamaica’s primary musical exports, such as reggae, dub, dancehall, ska, mento, and rocksteady.
+To some, David Rodigan might seem like an unlikely ambassador for Jamaica’s primary musical exports such as reggae, dub, dancehall, ska, mento, and rocksteady.
 But for others, the landscape is unimaginable without him.

 4. Grandmaster Flash

 It’s one thing to innovate, but quite another to apply those innovations in a way that speaks to the zeitgeist.
 Therein lies the legacy of Grandmaster Flash.

-The Message, Grandmaster Flash and the Furious Five’s seminal album, laid the blueprint for all hip hop thereafter.
-Flash perfected Theodore’s scratching technique, while innovating some DJ’ing techniques of his own.
+‘The Message’, Grandmaster Flash, and the Furious Five’s seminal album laid the blueprint for all hip-hop thereafter.
+Flash perfected Theodore’s scratching technique, while mastering some unique DJ’ing techniques of his own.
 These included stabs/punch phrasing and backspin, which allowed him to produce one continuous breakbeat for an emcee to rap over.

-Legend has it that if it wasn’t for Grandmaster Flash, a DJ mixer wouldn’t have a cue button.
-If you’re unfamiliar, this allows a DJ to hear the record they’re mixing in next through headphones, before moving the crossfader and playing it live to the audience.
-Can you imagine where DJ’ing would be without that?
+Legend has it that a DJ mixer wouldn’t have a cue button if it weren’t for Grandmaster Flash.
+If you’re unfamiliar, this allows a DJ to hear the record they’re mixing in next through headphones before moving the crossfader and playing it live to the audience.

 5. Carl Cox

-Carl Cox is your favourite DJ’s favourite DJ.
-He is universally revered within dance music, both for his musical vision and service to the culture.
+He’s universally revered within dance music, both for his musical vision and service to the culture.
 His achievements are too numerous to mention, but each has pushed the envelope and helped make dance music a British institution.

-Cox has been adorned with almost every DJ’ing accolade going and played a crucial role in the emerging British rave scene during the ‘80s.
+Cox has been adorned with almost every DJ’ing accolade going, and played a crucial role in the emerging British rave scene during the ‘80s.

 6. David Guetta

-Considered by many to be the godfather of EDM, he’s since produced tracks for Black Eyed Peas, Usher, and Nicki Minaj, solidifying EDM’s place within the pop music ecosystem.
+Considered by many to be the godfather of EDM, he’s since produced tracks for the Black Eyed Peas, Usher, and Nicki Minaj, solidifying EDM’s place within the pop music ecosystem.